bnu05pp/mpc/README.md

 System Requirement: 64-bit linux server with GCC.
 *We have tested on linux server with CentOS 7.4 x86_64 where the version of GCC is 5.4.0.*

-You can install gStore v0.3.0-D in one command.
+You can compile mpc in one command.
 Just run

 	g++ main.cpp -std=c++11 -o mpc